WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 ## Next steps

-In this walkthrough you learned a number of techniques for creating a UI using Windows Presentation Foundation (WPF).
-You should now have a basic understanding of the building blocks of a data-bound, .NET Framework application.
+In this walkthrough, you learned a number of techniques for creating a UI using Windows Presentation Foundation (WPF).
+You should now have a basic understanding of the building blocks of a data-bound .NET app.
 For more information about the WPF architecture and programming models, see the following topics:

 - [WPF architecture](../../../../docs/framework/wpf/advanced/wpf-architecture.md)
 - [XAML overview (WPF)](../../../../docs/framework/wpf/advanced/xaml-overview-wpf.md)